dotnet/arcade/repro-environment.md

 # Product and Tests are Built
-The right first step is to just rebuild the product again.
+The right first step is to just rebuild the product again, and then run test.
 Not ideal, but crawl, walk, run....

 ### Requirements (not all are needed initially)
+- *Be able to easily build the product, build the test, and then run the tests
 - Be able to easily rebuild a single test so that it can instrumented  (script file already there?)
 - Be able to easily replace bits on the repro box from the dev box
+- Portable Linux support is needed (build on one platform, but run on another)

+# Known Challenges
+- Additional cost of VM's might be high.
+Need to look for ways to optimize.
+- Access to the repro VM's might be difficult.
+Namelyl with permissions and potentially IPs.
+- If Jenkins is chosen as an initial implimentation path, there may be scaling and maintenance challenges.
+- We still want to share VM/Machine aquisition, and if we juse Jenkins initially, this goal would not be significantly furthered.